FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Bradham research.
 Another 559 words(40 lines of text) covering the years 1086, 1177, 1273, 1337, 1500, 1612, 1739, 1699 and 1769 are included under the topic Early Bradham History in all our PDF Extended History products.

 Another 91 words(6 lines of text) are included under the topic Early Bradham Notables in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Bradham or a variant listed above:

-Bradham Settlers in the United States in the 17th Century
+Bradham Settlers in United States in the 17th Century

-Bradham Settlers in the United States in the 18th Century
+Bradham Settlers in United States in the 18th Century

 The Bradham Family Crest was acquired from the Houseofnames.com archives.
 The Bradham Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.